 Unusually, adidas has chosen to give this boot the same naming convention as the original release, so we are calling it the “second generation” in order to differentiate both boots.
 It is a strange move as it is probably going to cause some confusion with fans down the line, but for now we are more focused on giving you a detailed review of what you can expect from this energy charged boot!

-You can find the current line-up of Adidas Nitrocharge “Second Generation” at Soccer.com.
+Find the current line-up of Adidas Nitrocharge “Second Generation” at Soccer.com.

 Visually, these boots are absolutely striking and I am loving this colorway.
 It is bold and brash, with a more sophisticated look thanks to the metallic three-stripe on the side of the boot.
 There are distinct differences in the positioning EnergySling and the design of the forefoot, so going into testing, I’m expecting some new experience in performance.